- We work with partners to scale practices and policies that promote economic advancement for people with criminal records.

 - We impact economic advancement for people with records by eliminating policy barriers and creating conditions that promote hiring and access to education and credentialing programs.

-- To influence public perceptions and attitudes, we tell the stories of people who left prison and drew on their inner strengths and skills to re-engage with their communities and achieve career success.
+- We work to influence public perceptions and give a platform for people impacted by convictions to draw on their inner strengths and skills to re-engage with their communities and achieve career success.